mims-harvard/AIM2/syllabus.md

 * All submissions related to course project (project proposal, midterm presentation materials, final report, final presentation materials) must be made through Canvas.

-* Weekly reading assessments are pre-class quizzes that open at 9:00am EST on Wednesday and are due at 2:00pm EST on Tueasday (pre-class quizzes close before lectures on Tuesday).
+* Weekly reading assessments are pre-class quizzes that open at 9:00am EST on Wednesday and are due at 2:00pm EST on Tuesday (pre-class quizzes close before lectures on Tuesday).
 Quizzes must be completed in Canvas.

 * Delayed beyond 24 hours of deadline: no credit.
 In the case of illness/absence, contact the course instructor.
 We will work with you to make up any missed assignments.